-5 Tips You Can Do To Practice Self-Care, Keep The Endorphins, Serotonin & Dopamine High
+5 Best Tips You Can Do To Practice Self-Care

 When it comes to mental health and the constant fluctuation between “good” mental health days versus “bad” mental health days it might seem like life is a rollercoaster.
 For those who suffer with mental illness, we are all too familiar with the ups and downs we constantly face.
 Some days we feel like we are at the top, feeling happy and ready to face whatever comes our way.
 Other days we might feel like we’re transcending downward to the bottom where we can barely get ourselves out of bed, or be productive in any way shape or form.